Chargeback Management Vendors

 Key strengths:

-- Strong in travel, hospitality, subscription verticals
+- Strong specialization in travel, hospitality, and subscription verticals

-- Dedicated analyst model
+- Dedicated analyst assigned to your account

 What to Ask Representment Vendors